Seacoast Banking: Q4 Earnings Snapshot - NewsBreak

 Related

-RESTON, Va.
-(AP) _ NVR Inc. (NVR) on Tuesday reported fourth-quarter net income of $454.8 million.
-On a per-share basis, the Reston, Virginia-based company said it had profit of $133.44.
-The results exceeded Wall Street expectations.
-The average estimate of three analysts surveyed by Zacks Investment Research was for earnings...
+IRVING, Texas (AP) _ Caterpillar Inc. (CAT) on Tuesday reported fourth-quarter net income of $1.45 billion.
+The Irving, Texas-based company said it had profit of $2.79 per share.
+Earnings, adjusted for one-time gains and costs, were $3.86 per share.
+The results did not meet Wall Street expectations.
+The average estimate...

 Mortgage Rates Just Hit a 4-Month Low, but Do Homebuyers Even Notice—or Care?